Rebuilding Self-Service in a Legacy B2B SaaS Infrastructure

 License creation and invoice visibility moved outside cabinet-only context.

-An invoice is created strictly at the moment the user clicks Pay.
+Invoice is created strictly at the moment the user clicks Pay.

 Invoice creation = confirmed purchase intent.